-As a result, the Joseph J. Zilber School of Public Health and the College of Health Sciences’ departments and programs in Kinesiology, Nutritional Sciences, and Health Informatics will combine to form the Zilber College of Public Health.
-The realignment process is underway and will become effective July 1, 2023.
+As a result, the College of Nursing and College of Health Sciences’ departments and programs in Rehabilitation Sciences & Technology and Biomedical Sciences and Health Care Administration are becoming three schools under the College of Health Professions and Sciences.
+The realignment process is underway and we will become UWM’s School of Nursing effective July 1, 2023.

 What you need to know

 - Majors and academic programs will not change.

 - Faculty and instructors will continue teaching and supporting their existing majors and programs.

 - Academic and student support services will continue as they do now.

 - The Degrees granted will come from the current school in which students are enrolled.
 If there is no school, the degree will then be granted by the college in which the student is enrolled.

 - More access to advisors – Students will receive guidance from advisors who may be cross-trained in related areas, and/or students will be welcome to seek out guidance from advisors in adjacent schools.
 Advisors will have a deep knowledge of a particular program and may also serve as additional, or “backup,” support for adjacent schools.

 - Greater ability to find the right fit in terms of a major – With advisors trained in multiple areas (or access to advisors in adjacent schools), students can receive guidance on more than just one program.
 Students will be exposed to more options and therefore will be more likely to find the major that suits them best.